junkuna/California-Real-Estate/README.md

     The Durbin-Watson statistic was approximately 1.995, suggesting little evidence of serious residual autocorrelation.

-    Overall, the linear model provided a useful and interpretable baseline, but the diagnostics indicated limitations in using a purely linear framework for property valuation.
+  - The linear regression assumptions were only partially satisfied.
+Although linearity and independence appeared reasonable, residual normality, homoscedasticity, and low multicollinearity were not fully satisfied.
+Therefore, the model remained useful as a predictive and interpretable baseline, but individual coefficient estimates and statistical inference should be interpreted cautiously.

 #### **2) Bagging and Boosting**